 ToLife Dehumidifier for Home, 1000 sq.ft, 95 OZ Tank

-Covering up to 1,000 square feet, ToLife suits larger bedrooms and living spaces.
-You get a 95-ounce tank and semiconductor condensation that pulls moisture efficiently.
+Covering up to 1,000 square feet, ToLife suits larger bedrooms and living spaces better than the smallest mini units.
+You get a 95-ounce tank and semiconductor condensation that pulls moisture for everyday comfort.
 Use powerful mode when you need faster drying, or switch to low-speed sleep mode for quieter nights under 30 dB.
 It shuts off automatically when the tank is full or misaligned, so you don’t worry about overflow.
 Its compact 8.27 x 5.55 x 13.78-inch body and handles make it easy to move.
 Seven ambient colors can double as a night light, but it doesn’t connect to smart home systems.

 Best For: Homeowners or renters who need a compact dehumidifier for bedrooms, living spaces, or other areas up to 1,000 sq. ft. with quiet nighttime operation and simple portability.